TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-performance-unexpectedincreaseinresourceconsumptioncpumemory.md

 * Check if there are any schema changes, for example whether an index was dropped
 * Ensure that the table statistics are up to date
 * Review when your tables were last vacuumed and tune threshold parameters (see documentation below)
+* Check if there is spike in short-lived connections

 ## **Recommended Documents**